Save the environment, save money

 Buying second hand can be a great way to reduce costs and help the environment.
 There are lots of ways to buy pre-loved items, from charity shops to online marketplaces through to manufacturer refurbished items, which can offer warranties similar to buying new.
 You can even get things for free from local Freecycle groups.

-The Melton and District Furniture Project can help with bigger items, it collects good quality furniture, electrical goods, and bric-a-brac for re-distribution to people with low incomes but also sells to the general public too.
+The Melton and District Furniture Project can help with bigger items, it collects good quality furniture, electrical goods, and bric-a-brac for re-distribution to people with low incomes but also sells to the public too.

 You can also consider making money by selling (or donating to charity) things that you no longer need which are still in good condition.